pallavi-bluebash/MCP_server/readme.md

 ├── registration.csv       # Your user database (CSV format)
 ├── requirements.txt       # All the Python magic you need to install ├── README.md              # (You're reading it!)
 Project guide
-└── pyproject.toml         # Project metadatas
+├── pyproject.toml         # Project metadata

 ---

 ## 🚀 **Get Started in a Flash!**

-Follow these simple steps to bring Pallavi's AI Registration Hub to life on your machine:
+Follow these simple steps to bring **Seamless Sign-ups by Pallavi (AI-Driven)** to life on your machine:

 1.  **Set Up Your Project Space:**
     * Create a main directory (e.g., `my_ai_registration_app`).